jsenv/core/packages/independent/snapshot/readme.md

 import { writeFileSync } from "node:fs";
 import { takeDirectorySnapshot } from "@jsenv/snapshot";

+const directoryUrl = new URL("./dir/", import.meta.url);
-const writeManyFiles = (directoryUrl) => {
+const writeManyFiles = () => {
   writeFileSync(new URL("./a.txt", directoryUrl), "a");
   writeFileSync(new URL("./b.txt", directoryUrl), "b");
 };

-// take snapshot of "dir/"
+// take snapshot of "./dir/"
-const directorySnapshot = takeDirectorySnapshot( new URL("./dir/", import.meta.url),
+const directorySnapshot = takeDirectorySnapshot(directoryUrl);
-);
-writeFileTxt(new URL("./dir/", import.meta.url));
+writeFileTxt(directoryUrl);
-// compare the state of "dir/" with previous version directorySnapshot.compare();
+// compare the state of "./dir/" with previous version directorySnapshot.compare();
 ```

-The code below ensure `writeManyFiles` always write twos file: "a.txt" and "b.txt" with the content "a" and "b".
+The code below ensure `writeManyFiles` always write twos file: "./dir/a.txt" and "./dir/b.txt" with the content "a" and "b".
-Updating the code of `writeManyFiles` would fail snapshot comparison.
+Changing that behaviour would fail snapshot comparison.

 ## snapshotTests(testFileUrl, fnRegistertingTests, options)